epics-extensions/EPNix/doc/ioc/tutorials/getting-started.md

 # Deploying your IOC

-To deploy your IOC, we recommend you build it using Nix.
+To deploy your IOC, build it by using Nix.
-If you are doing a production deployment, you should make sure that you have a clean build, that is by not using `enix-local`, and having a clean top Git repository.
+If you are doing a production deployment, verify that you have a clean build, by not using `enix-local`, and having a clean top Git repository.

 With this, you get a `./result` symbolic link to the result in the Nix store, which you can copy, with all its dependencies, using `nix copy`.
-The only requirement is that the remote machine has Nix installed too.
+The only prerequisite is that the remote machine has Nix installed too.

-For example, if you want to copy my built IOC to the machine `example-ioc.prod.mycompany.com`:
+For example, if you want to copy a built IOC to the machine `example-ioc.prod.mycompany.com`:

 ``` bash
 nix copy ./result --to ssh://root@example-ioc.prod.mycompany.com
 ```

-This will copy the build in the Nix store and every dependencies to the remote machine.
+This copies the build in the Nix store and every dependencies to the remote machine.

 To run the program, you can get where the build is by inspecting the symbolic link on your local machine: